Evaluating Amazon.com Against Peers In Broadline Retail Industry - Amazon.com (NASDAQ:AMZN)

 -

-At 35.73, the stock's Price to Earnings ratio is 0.76x less than the industry average, suggesting favorable growth potential.
+With a Price to Earnings ratio of 36.76, which is 0.78x less than the industry average, the stock shows potential for growth at a reasonable price, making it an interesting consideration for market participants.

 -